AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

 **Warning**

-- This repository is a sample only and contains fatal security flaws. **DO NOT USE IT IN YOUR PRODUCTION ENVIRONMENT**.
+- This repository is sample only and aims at providing a testing environment for front-end developers. **DO NOT USE IT IN YOUR PRODUCTION ENVIRONMENT**.
-- This repository aims at providing a testing environment for front-end developers and is not meant for production purposes.
 - Heroku is an independent service provider and not affiliated with Agora.
 Therefore, Agora is not responsible for any charges you may incur with Heroku.

 Follow the steps to deploy the token server and generate a token: